 It’s five hundred words that could change your life – that’s the reality when it comes to writing your personal statement as part of your university application.

-If that feels like a lot of pressure – then the University of Hull’s tips on how to get yourself noticed and easy-to-follow steps on how to get started can help.
+If that feels like a lot of pressure – then the University of Hull’s can provide help on how to get yourself noticed and easy-to-follow steps on how to make your statement the best it can be.

 “We know that it can feel overwhelming at this time of year at school or college.
-Coursework and essays deadlines are getting closer, you are still trying to work out your university choices for your UCAS application – and added to that you are faced with writing the 500 words that could change your life!”
+Coursework and exams deadlines are getting closer – and added to that you are faced with writing the 500 words that could change your life!”

 Here is just a taster of some of the tips on offer at the personal statement clinic and admissions support sessions: